wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.4 =
+= 1.4.1 =
-Added important security enhancements that protect your WordPress site against many common SQL Injection and XSS/XST exploits.
-Also added new filters to the spam blocking algorithm, improved some of the existing filters, and updated the semantic spam filters.
+Fixed a bug in the new security module that prevented users from logging in if they tried to login from `/wp-admin/` instead of going directly to the `wp-login.php` page, and updated the semantic spam filters.

 == Other Notes ==